isntlee/PopFlix/README.md

     ```
  - _Warning : **This Python command may differ** depending on operating system, the command required could be **python3** or **py**_

-4. Navigate into Popflix and initialize the environment by using the following command:
+4. Navigate into Popflix and initialize the virtual environment by using the following command:
     ```
     ..venv\bin\activate
     ```
  - _Warning : **This command may differ** depending on your operating system_

-5. Install all the requirements and dependancies with the command
+5. Install all the requirements and dependancies with the command:
     ```
     pip install -r requirements.txt
     ```
-6. Migrate the admin panel models to create your database template with the terminal command
+6. Migrate the admin models to create your database template with the terminal command:
     ```
     python manage.py migrate
     ```